blogmarketing/blogmarketing.github.io/_posts/2024-02-20-what-is-schema-markup-seo-benefits.md

 Regular users encountering your content repeatedly begin to associate your brand with expertise and reliability in the health domain.
 They acknowledge your website's provision of concise and accurate information, thereby fostering trust in your brand.

-Furthermore, consistent appearances in rich search results render your brand more memorable to users.
+Furthermore, consistent appearances in rich search results render **[your brand more memorable to users]({% post_url 2024-02-26-power-of-storytelling-in-marketing-and-branding %})**.
 They become familiar with your logo, content style, and the valuable insights you offer, thereby bolstering brand recognition.
 Over time, users are more inclined to revisit your website for further information and recommendations.

 ### Schema markup can provide a better user experience
 Schema markup also focuses on enriching the overall user experience.
 When users seek information or products, they typically desire prompt answers and pertinent details.
 By implementing schema markup, this process is streamlined as essential information is presented directly in search results, fostering a more efficient and user-centric experience.